AdityaShriwas/AdityaShriwas/README.md

 - 📫 How to reach me **adityashriwas09@gmail.com**
 <h3 align="left">About me:</h3>

 <p align="left">👋 Hi there!
 I'm Aditya Shriwas, a passionate tech enthusiast and aspiring software engineer.
 Currently pursuing my studies in B Tech Computer Science.
 My programming journey began in 2021, and since then, I’ve been on an exciting learning path, honing my skills in web technologies.
 I'm also skilled in C++ and Java programming.
-Currently, I am focused on frontend technologies, but I am eager to expand my expertise and eventually transition into a full-fledged software engineer role.
+Currently, I am focused on Full Stack Development, but I am eager to expand my expertise and eventually transition into a full-fledged software engineer role.
 Feel free to reach out to me for collaborations or tech discussions! 😊🚀 </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">